egarim/Sivar.Os/DEVELOPMENT_RULES.md

 | `@rendermode InteractiveServer` | Interactive components (forms, real-time updates) | `CreatePost.razor`, `ProfileSwitcher.razor` |
 | Static (no attribute) | Static content, layouts, error pages | `Error.razor`, static sections |

-### ⚠️ CRITICAL: Write Code Compatible with Both Server and WebAssembly
+### ⚠️ Write Code Compatible with Both Server and WebAssembly When Possible

-Even though we're currently using Server-only mode, **all code MUST be compatible with both**.
+While Server is the primary target, **write code that can work on both** when practical.
+This ensures the codebase remains flexible for future WebAssembly deployment.

 ---